MODELLING VARIANCE SPECTRA

 xi - the log ionization of the disk, in erg cm s^-1

-The Fvar_pcov_1.1.fits table model (Parker et al., submitted).
+The Fvar_pcov_1.1.fits table model (Parker et al., 2021).
 This model describes the variance caused by a photoionised absorber changing in covering fraction around a mean value.

 This model is based on the Spex photoionisation model Xabs (Steenbrugge et al., 2003).